BlogFebruary 06, 2019 • 5 min read

-Medical billing is an investment with a big payoff.
+Medical billing for dentistry is an investment with a big payoff.
 There is a learning curve but it’s worth it.

 It takes an investment in team training, education, and the right tools for the job.
 Add a dash of patience and perseverance and you will start to reap the rewards of an added revenue source and your patients will appreciate you helping them to maximize their coverage.

-There are common stumbling blocks that we see happen with practices when starting out with medical billing.
+There are common stumbling blocks that we see happen with practices when starting out with medical billing for dentistry.
 Here are three reasons that your medical claims will not be accepted:

 If you have an emergency treatment that must be provided for the patient’s safety and care, medical will pay.
 This will be ONLY for the emergency service, not any follow-up or additional treatment because of the accident.
 Here is an example scenario:

 A patient arrives at your office after being hit in the mouth.
 You stabilize tooth #9 and extract tooth #8 wanting to come back and place an implant.
 They will pay for stabilizing #9 and for treatment done on #8, however, the additional follow-up treatment (the implant) is not done on an emergency basis and will not be covered.
-Most insurance policies do have a provision for injury, but again, it is not a slam dunk and MUST be coded correctly.
+Most insurance policies do have a provision for injury, but again, it is not a slam dunk and MUST be coded correctly when you do the medical billing.